wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 Where is Wazuh Cloud Service hosted?
 ------------------------------------

-In AWS.
-This allows us to provide a quality service guaranteed by Amazon Web Services.
-We include regions such as:

-- US east (N. Virginia, Ohio)

-- Europe (London, Frankfurt)

-- Asia Pacific (Singapore)
+We host our Wazuh Cloud on Amazon Web Services (AWS).
+New regions get added all the time.

 What is a tier?
 ---------------

-A tier is the total size (in GB) of data from the alerts and archives which are available online through your Web User Interface.
-This data consists of the threat inteligence feed generated from Wazuh.
+See :ref:`tier <cloud_glossary_tier>`.

 What will happen when I use all of my tier?
 ---------------------------------------------

-You will be able to see the most recent data according to your tier.
-The older information will be removed so the total visible data matches your tier.
-You will still be able to access older data as :ref:`cold storage <cloud_glossary_cold_storage>`, where it will be stored for a year with no size limits and will be easily accessible.
+When the tier is reached, oldest events disappear from your index.
+Events removed from your index are still available in cold storage.

 As an example: A user with a 100GB tier that is generating 10GB of alerts per day, will be able to search and visualize the alerts of the last 10 days in the Wazuh WUI (10GB/day x 10 days = 100GB).
-When those 100GB of data are exceeded, the oldest data is rotated (keeping 100GB of total data on the WUI), but will remain accessible as cold storage for a year.
+When those 100GB of data are exceeded, the oldest data is rotated (keeping 100GB of total data on the WUI), but will remain accessible from the cold storage.

 Can I cancel at any time?
 -------------------------